Evaluating Complex Queries on Streaming Graphs

 \begin{definition}[Streaming Graph] A streaming graph $S$ is a continuously growing sequence of streaming graph tuples $S= \big[t_1, t_2, \cdots \big]$ in which each tuple $t_i$ arrives at a particular time $t_i$ ($t_i < t_j$ for $i<j$). \end{definition}

-Figure \ref{fig:streaming-graph} depicts an excerpt of the streaming graph of the social networking application given in Example \ref{ex:alert}, where sgts represent input graph edges (validity intervals are assigned by the windowing operator as explained in Section \ref{sec:algebra}).
-The input graph edge from $u$ to $v$ with label $likes$ is modelled as the sgt $t = (u, a, likes, [13, 37)), \mathcal{D} = \{(u,likes,a)\})$.
+Figure \ref{fig:input-stream} depicts an excerpt of the input graph stream of the application in Example \ref{ex:alert}, where each tuple represent an interaction and each timestamp represent the time instant that the interaction occurs.
+Its corresponding streaming graph where each tuple is assigned a time interval is shown in Figure \ref{fig:streaming-graph} (validity intervals are assigned by WSCAN operator -- see Section \ref{sec:algebra}).

 Unless otherwise specified, we consider streaming graphs to be \textit{append-only}, i.e., each sgt represents an insertion, and use the \textit{direct approach} to process expirations due to window movements.
 Explicit deletions of previously arrived sgts can be supported by explicitly manipulating the validity interval of a previously arrived sgt~\cite{kramer2009semantics}.
 This corresponds to the \textit{negative tuple} approach \cite{ghanem2006incremental, golabo05}.
 Section \ref{sec:physical-algebra} describes the processing of insertions, deletions and expirations under alternative window semantics for physical operator implementations.